 The World of Hyatt Credit Card specifically offers double points on ridesharing services.
 I value World of Hyatt points at 1.5 cents each, so to me that’s the equivalent of a 3% return.

 Keep in mind that you can transfer Ultimate Rewards points to World of Hyatt, so why would you use this card over the Sapphire Preferred or Sapphire Reserve?
-Specifically, it could make sense if you’re going for one of the bonuses on spend that this card offers:
+Specifically, it could make sense if you’re going for one of the bonuses on spending that this card offers:

 - You earn two World of Hyatt elite nights for every $5,000 spent